 I don’t know if it’s just me, but the castle actually looks like the real life version of the one from Shrek.

-Let’s start our look at the sights of Saaremaa with its largest town, the impossibly quaint Kuressaare.
+Let’s start our look at the things to do in Saaremaa with its largest town, the impossibly quaint Kuressaare.
 Found on the island’s south coast, Kuressaare is most likely the place visitors will find themselves based.
 With almost half of the island’s population living here, it’s fair to say that the town is the hub of the island.
 Good news then that Kuressaare has an easy going charm to it.
 Throughout the town centre you’ll mostly come across old fashioned wooden houses and plenty of small boutique shops and cafes to while away your day.

 If there’s a highlight of Kuressaare it has to be the town’s castle.
 Kuressaare Castle, once known as Arensburg Castle, is a large moated castle found by the sea shore.
 The castle cuts a very distinct star shaped figure on the map with its angular fortified walls surrounded by a deep moat.
 Outside the moat are also some very elegant manor buildings that are more recent additions and there are some spectacular views from the surrounding park.
 Unfortunately, I managed to delete ALL of my photos from Kuressaare so sadly the castle photos below are not my own.